-Preachers, therefore, are like coaches in that they help the church discipline themselves for the goal of Christ-likeness, a goal that requires change in the individual and this change at every step requires discipline to be accomplished.
+Preachers, therefore, are like coaches in that they help church members discipline themselves for the goal of Christ-likeness, a goal that requires change in the individual – and this change at every step requires discipline to be accomplished.

-An important passage relative to the pursuit of spiritual maturity or as it is referred to in the Bible as godliness is I Timothy 4:7.
-Paul writes:
+An important passage relative to the pursuit of spiritual maturity or "godliness" as it is referred to in the Bible.
+In this passage Paul writes:

-But have nothing to do with worldly fables fit only for ole women.
-On the other hand, discipline yourself for the purpose of godliness.
+But have nothing to do with worldly fables fit only for old women.
+On the other hand, discipline yourself for the purpose of godliness;

 - Train yourself